Iamashwanth/CarND-Vehicle-Detection/writeup.md

 My pipeline is inefficient in computing HOG features since it does not use subsampling.
 Since I compute HOG on every single window when doing sliding window search, my model is very slow.
-Also I am not maintaing information about positive samples from the previous frames.
-Using this information would help the model perform better.